dbennell/citizen-radio/README.md

 4. **Audio Processing**: All content is processed with proper audio normalization and transitions
 5. **Streaming**: Content is seamlessly piped into the YouTube live stream with synchronized visuals
+6. **Listener Engagement**:
+    - Collects ratings and comments from live chat
+    - Stores feedback in both JSON files and MP3 metadata
+    - Analyzes sentiment in comments to generate summaries
+    - References noteworthy listener comments in DJ segways
+7. **Analytics & Recommendations**:
+    - Processes ratings to identify trends and outliers
+    - Generates actionable recommendations for content selection
+    - Provides insights into audience preferences

 ## Stream Components
 - **Music Tracks**: Plays music files from the ready/music directory